Ellesmere Centre Certificate in Therapeutic Work with Children and Young People 2020.

 We will also attend to our ending as a group by reviewing learning from the course.

 Each training day will consist of teaching using case studies, creative exercises, large group discussion, theoretical input, skills practice, work in pairs and experiential learning.

-The Ellesmere Centre for Psychotherapy and Training has achieved Advanced Specialist status from the National Counselling Society.
+The Ellesmere Centre for Psychotherapy and Training has received Advanced Specialist Training status from the National Counselling Society.

-Please consult your own professional organisation regarding their continuing professional development (CPD) criteria.
+Please consult your own professional body regarding their continuing professional development (CPD) criteria.